Risk & Resilience Management at DCU

 - to identify and address significant and common risks across units of the University.

 The primary output of the University's annual risk process is a Strategic Risk Register (SRR).
 The purpose of the SRR is to document the most significant risks that have the potential to affect the University and the steps being taken, or to be taken, to address those risks.

-A guide describing how the SRR process works within the University is provided below.
+A guide describing how the SRR process works within the University is available at this link.
 The guide is intended to be a short introduction to the theory of risk management and it outlines the approach taken to provide a SRR in each risk cycle or year.

 The guide should be read by anyone who is required to engage with the University's risk management process or who has an interest in this area.

-At the conclusion of its annual risk cycle the University creates a Strategic Risk Register (SRR).
+Each annual risk cycle concludes with a Strategic Risk Register (SRR).

 Purpose of the Policy

 The purpose of the risk management policy is to ensure that risks to the University’s strategic plan are identified, analysed and managed so that they are maintained at acceptable levels.
 This is the overall goal of any system of risk & resilience management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

 Risk Management Policy - As approved by the DCU Governing Authority on June 30th 2022.

 Purpose of the Statement